WuerthPhoenix/tornado/doc/architecture.md

     }

-# Internal Representation of Action Call
+# Internal Representation of an Action Call

     {
         "id": "Monitoring",